bzgeb/ScriptableObjectExamples/README.md

 # ScriptableObjectExamples
-Examples of interesting uses for Scriptable Objects.
+Example uses for Scriptable Objects.

-Currently WIP.
-Accompanying blog post incoming.
+You can read the accompanying blog post [here](https://bronsonzgeb.com/index.php/2021/04/10/using-unity-scriptable-objects-to-solve-architecture-problems/).